bila-olavo/newsfeed/README.md

 # Newsfeed

-This example contains the simplest way to deploy apps using Docker, Kubernetes, Terraform on Google Cloud Platform for a non-production environment, however, can be an initial step for production.
+This example contains a simple solution to deploy apps using Docker, Kubernetes, Terraform on Google Cloud Platform for a non-production environment, however, can be an initial step for production.

 ## Prerequisites